SarvajeetLuthra/Car_Damage_Detection/README.md

 The training schedule, learning rate, and other parameters should be set in `custom.py`.

 ## 5. Model Validation
-The model weights is inspected in [car-damage-detection.ipynb.ipynb](car-damage-detection.ipynb.ipynb).Link last training checkpoint for model for validation.
+The model weights is inspected in [car-damage-detection.ipynb](car-damage-detection.ipynb).Link last training checkpoint for model for validation.
 This step performs a sanity check if your weights and biases are properly distributed.
 ![Validation](media/validation1.png)

 ## 6. Prediction